Office of Clinical Practice - FAQs

 How many hours do I have to complete?

 Each course has its own requirements from 10 to 45 hours of fieldwork.
 Almost every course in every program has a fieldwork requirement.
-Students must complete at least 100* clock hours of fieldwork prior to beginning student teaching in order to meet New York State certification requirements.
-Note*- NYSED may increase this requirement.
+Students must complete at least 100 clock hours of fieldwork prior to beginning student teaching in order to meet New York State certification requirements.
+The City College School of Education may require more than 100 hours as you complete your program.

 How and when do I get placed?